raufs/bofasa/ALGORITHM.md

   - Higher values (0.98-1.00): Stricter core, fewer genes

 > [!IMPORTANT]
 > An ortholog group can still be considered part of the loose single-copy-core (`-ns` <1.0) when genomes have multiple copies of it.
 These are ignored similar to the absence of the gene in other genomes.
-For instance, if your dataset has 100 genomes and 97 of the genomes have the focal ortholog group in single-copy, but 2 genomes lack it and 1 genome has two copies of the ortholog group, if `-ns` >= 0.97, then it is still considered part of the scc and treated as absent in that 1 genome with paralogs. **Also, if you are _not_ using a strict core genome (`-ns` set to 1.0), we recommend that you use a partition-based approach for phylogeny modeling and using the individual ortholog group alignments folder as input to IQ-TREE instead of the concatenated multi-FASTA file..**
+For instance, if your dataset has 100 genomes and 97 of the genomes have the focal ortholog group in single-copy, but 2 genomes lack it and 1 genome has two copies of the ortholog group, if `-ns` >= 0.97, then it is still considered part of the scc and treated as absent in that 1 genome with paralogs. **Also, if you are _not_ using a strict core genome (`-ns` set to 1.0), we recommend that you use a partition-based approach for phylogeny modeling and using the individual ortholog group alignments folder as input to IQ-TREE instead of the concatenated multi-FASTA file.**

 ### Algorithm:
-1. Identify single-copy core ortholog groups (SCC-OGs)
+1. Identify single-copy core ortholog groups (SCC-DOGs)
    - Present in ≥95% of genomes by default unless `-ns` modified.
-2. Align each SCC-OG
+2. Align each SCC-DOG
 3. Concatenate alignments and output multi-FASTA suitable for phylogenomics

 ## Key Citations